๐ญ๐น Haiti visa for Canadians

 Canada passport holders get 90 days visa-free in Haiti.
 You don't need to apply beforehand.
 Entry is granted on arrival at Toussaint Louverture International Airport (PAP) in Port-au-Prince.
 Be prepared to show your passport at immigration.

 The common sticking point for Canadians is proof of onward or return travel.
 Airlines might check this before boarding your flight to Haiti, and immigration officers can ask for it.
 Have a printout of your return flight booking or a ticket to another country readily available.
-While there's no official fee for the visa-waiver itself, some travellers have reported small, unofficial charges ranging from $10 to $20 USD at the airport for processing.
+While there's no official fee for the visa-waiver itself, some travellers have reported small, unofficial charges ranging from $10 to $20 USDโ at the airport for processing.
 Keep small bills handy.

 Haiti visa, the full picture

-What's New in Haiti's Immigration?
+What's changed recently in Haiti's entry rules?

 How other passports enter Haiti